Skip to main content

 To only export some parts of the Blender file, I'll suggest using different collections in the outliner.

-You can then click on the cogwheel top right of this window to open the exporting settings.
+You can then click on the cogwheel to the top right of this window to open the exporting settings.
 Here's the settings I'll use:

 Here's the reason for each of them: